garrentmh/100-days-of-code/log.md

 Today's Progress: Revisit React. currently in progress to learn doing to do list with React with Web Dev Simplified

 Thoughts: Thought I've learned everything but looks like due to poor foundation, i cant seem to know when to use state and props.
 Thanks to this, it allows me to get deep into what i need to do.

+***Day 27 March 8 2023***

+Today's Progress: Create a Movie Search list by following the tutorial then delete it and recreate several times

+Thoughts: Currently I'm not good at thinking on my own feet.
+Thus creating this and deleting and recreate helps in deeper understanding